JetBrains/intellij-sdk-docs/topics/basics/execution/run_configurations.md

 The extension requires implementing the following methods:
 * `getConfigurationFactory()` - returns the factory creating run configurations of the type specified in the extension class implementation.
 * `setupConfigurationFromContext()` - receives a blank configuration of the specified type and a [`ConfigurationContext`](%gh-ic%/platform/lang-api/src/com/intellij/execution/actions/ConfigurationContext.java) containing information about a source code location (accessible by calling `getLocation()` or `getPsiLocation()`).
-  The implementation needs to check whether the location is applicable to the configuration type (e.g. if it's in a file of the supported language).
+  The implementation needs to check whether the location is applicable to the configuration type (e.g., if it is in a file of the supported language).
-  If it is, put the correct context-specific settings into the run configuration and return true.
+  If it is, put the correct context-specific settings into the run configuration and return `true`.
-  Return false otherwise.
+  Return `false` otherwise.
 * `isConfigurationFromContext()` - checks if a configuration was created from the specified context.
   This method allows reusing an existing run configuration, which applies to the current context, instead of creating a new one and possibly ignoring the user's customizations in the existing one.